ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 .. note::

-    To use the search bar in local documentation, you have to open the documentation in a local server.
+    To use the search bar in local documentation, you must open the documentation through a local server.
-    The search bar will not work if you open the HTML files directly in the browser.
+    The search bar does not work if you open the HTML files directly in the browser.

     To open the documentation in a local server, run the following command in the directory where the HTML files are located:

     .. code-block:: bash

-        python -m http.server .
+        python -m http.server

     Then, open the browser and go to ``http://localhost:8000``.